isaganiesteron/meta-ads-mcp-cs/README.md

 ```
 META_ACCESS_TOKEN=your_access_token_here
 META_API_VERSION=v19.0
+API_KEY=your_api_key_here
 ```

 **Note:** If you have a `.env` file, copy your `META_ACCESS_TOKEN` value to `.dev.vars`.
 Wrangler uses `.dev.vars` for local development, not `.env`.

+**API Key Authentication:**

+- The `API_KEY` environment variable is optional
+- If set, all POST requests must include the `X-API-Key` header with the matching value
+- If not set, API key validation is skipped (all POST requests are allowed)
+- This provides an additional security layer for your MCP server endpoints
+- Clients making POST requests should include: `X-API-Key: your_api_key_here`

 Access in your code: